Club EQ Challenge 3 inch blocks

 Design to Size

-The challenge is to design with certain shapes which can be cut with Accuquilt, but it is open to quilters who don’t have a die cutter.
+The challenge is to design with certain shapes that can be cut with an Accuquilt die cutter, but it is also open to quilters who don’t have access to one.

-Designing to a certain size is a perfect introduction to ClubEQ for anyone who is planning to enter the Inklingo contest, Love the lines.
+Designing for a specific size is a perfect introduction to ClubEQ for anyone planning to enter the Inklingo contest.
+Love the lines.
 Quilt more! which starts next month.

 Limited Shapes and Sizes

-The Inklingo LTL Contest next month will have more choice of shapes, but the EQ strategy is the same, so I prepared an example.
-Designing to a certain size is just a matter of setting up the quilt layout properly.
+The Inklingo LTL Contest next month will offer more shape choices, but the EQ strategy remains the same, so I’ve prepared an example.
+Designing for a specific size is simply a matter of setting up the quilt layout correctly.

 Is it inklingoable?